klose777/deki/README.md

    Runs YOLO (trained to detect `View` containers, `Text`, `ImageView` icons/images, and `Line` elements) on the input image.

 2. **Cropping & Processing**
-   - **Text boxes**: Crop each box and use a deep neural network (DNN) to enhance the text region, then perform OCR and apply a spell checker to correct mistakes.
+   - **Text boxes**: Crop each box and use a deep neural network (DNN) to enhance the text region, then perform OCR (by using EasyOCR) and apply a spell checker to correct mistakes.
    - **View/Line boxes**: Extract background color and alpha information.
    - **ImageView boxes**: Determine if the element is an icon-like graphic or a real image (e.g., a person or a car).